 • Court-approved substitute service

-Most lawsuits begin with traditional service attempts.
-However, when those methods fail, a party may request permission from the court to use an alternative method.
+Most lawsuits start with traditional service attempts.
+If these fail, a party may request court approval to use an alternative method.

-This request is commonly known as a Motion for Substitute Service.
+This request is known as a Motion for Substitute Service.

 Texas Rule 106 Service Methods Comparison